alt3/Docusaurus.Powershell/website/docs/faq/multi-line-examples.md

 You could consider using PS7 multi-lines instead of Code Fence Detection if:

-- you will (only) use Powershell 7 to generate your documentation
+- you will (only) use PowerShell 7 to generate your documentation
 - your example code does not contain any empty lines

-> Do not use native PS7 multi-lines if you intend to generate/test documentation using other Powershell versions!
+> Do not use native PS7 multi-lines if you intend to generate/test documentation using other PowerShell versions!

 ## Default Fallback

-Docusuarus.Powershell will fall back to using the unaltered PlatyPS generated code blocks if code fencing is not detected.
+Docusuarus.PowerShell will fall back to using the unaltered PlatyPS generated code blocks if code fencing is not detected.

 This is intentional behavior and is done because:

 - it would be impossible to "guess" where the code ends and the description begins
 - we can redirect (and fix) bugs in the right place (PlatyPS repository)
-- it will automatically support the multi-line examples that ships with Powershell 7
+- it will automatically support the multi-line examples that ships with PowerShell 7

 ## Unexpected Results